frc1418/pybasictraining/README.md

 * t5 - Define a variable `t5`, and make it equal to the 0th element of `t4`

 * t6 - Define a function called `measure_tuple`, that takes a single parameter
-* t7 - `measure_tuple` should return the number of elements present in the
+* t7 - The first parameter of `measure_tuple` is a tuple.
+The function should return the number of elements present in the tuple
-  tuple

 * t8 - Define a function called `sum_tuple`, that takes a single parameter
 * t9 - In `sum_tuple`, the parameter is a tuple.
 If there are 5 elements in